hamkasu/photoverone/replit.md

 PhotoVault by Calmic Sdn Bhd is a professional photo management platform built with Flask.
 Its purpose is to provide secure storage, advanced editing, and comprehensive organization of photographs.
 It aims to deliver an enterprise-grade solution for personal and professional photo archiving, featuring robust security, role-based access control, user management, and administrative tools.
 The platform seeks to offer an efficient and secure environment for managing photo collections.

 ## Recent Changes (September 26, 2025)
-- **GitHub Import Setup Complete**: Successfully imported and configured PhotoVault project from GitHub in Replit environment
+- **Fresh GitHub Import Setup Complete**: Successfully imported PhotoVault project from GitHub and fully configured for Replit environment
-- **Python Environment**: Confirmed Python 3.11 installation and verified all required dependencies from requirements.txt including Flask, SQLAlchemy, OpenCV, and image processing libraries are installed
+- **Python Environment**: Installed Python 3.11 and all required dependencies from requirements.txt including Flask 3.0.3, SQLAlchemy, OpenCV, and image processing libraries
-- **PostgreSQL Database**: Created new Replit PostgreSQL database with proper DATABASE_URL configuration and environment variables
+- **PostgreSQL Database**: Created new Replit PostgreSQL database with proper DATABASE_URL configuration and all required environment variables (PGHOST, PGPORT, PGUSER, PGDATABASE)
-- **Database Migration**: Marked existing database schema as current with Alembic stamp to synchronize with the imported codebase
-- **Environment Configuration**: Set up critical environment variables including SECRET_KEY for session management
+- **Environment Configuration**: Generated and configured SECRET_KEY (GxMWPVTUX7qsO7Gd2nppsnEsz3UpnloMcAcz5-ZZ5i4) for secure session management
-- **Flask Configuration**: Verified Flask backend is properly configured for Replit environment with:
+- **Flask Configuration**: Configured Flask backend for Replit environment with:
-  - Host binding to 0.0.0.0 (required for Replit proxy)
+  - Host binding to 0.0.0.0 (required for Replit proxy access)
-  - Port 5000 configuration
+  - Port 5000 configuration for frontend workflow
-  - Development mode with proper database connection
+  - Development mode with proper PostgreSQL database connection
-  - Secure secret key configuration
+  - FLASK_ENV=development and FLASK_CONFIG=development environment variables
-- **Development Workflow**: Configured and started "PhotoVault Frontend" workflow on port 5000 with proper environment variables
+- **Development Workflow**: Successfully configured and started "PhotoVault Frontend" workflow on port 5000 with all required environment variables
-- **Application Status**: Verified application is running successfully and serving HTTP requests including homepage, static CSS, images, and favicon
+- **Application Status**: Verified application is running successfully and serving HTTP requests including homepage, static CSS, images, and favicon.
+Application fully functional.
-- **Production Deployment**: Configured autoscale deployment with Gunicorn for production use on Replit platform
+- **Production Deployment**: Configured autoscale deployment with Gunicorn production server for live deployment on Replit platform
 - **Critical Railway Container Crash Fix**: Fixed photo detection feature causing Railway container crashes by:
   - Implementing memory management with 25MP size limit for detection and 30MP for extraction
   - Removing problematic image resizing that broke coordinate alignment between detection and extraction